 Ajivatthamaka Sila (Eight Precepts with Right Livelihood as the Eighth)

-In Theravada Buddhism there are two versions of the Eight Precepts: the Atthangika Uposatha Sila (Eight Uposatha Precepts) and the Ajivatthamaka Sila (Eight Precepts with Right Livelihood as the Eighth).
+In Theravada Buddhism there are two versions of the Eight Precepts: Atthangika Uposatha Sila (Eight Uposatha Precepts) and Ajivatthamaka Sila (Eight Precepts with Right Livelihood as the Eighth).

-The Ajivatthamaka Sila occurs in the Abhidhamma Pitaka, Sutta Pitaka and the Commentaries.
+The Ajivatthamaka Sila occurs in the Pali Canon in the Abhidhamma Pitaka, the Sutta Pitaka and the Commentaries.

 Ajivatthamaka Sila (The Eight Precepts with Right Livelihood as the Eighth)